papyri/site-docs/checklist.md

  * XL, Papyrus littéraires et tradition textuelle : le cas d'Eschine, by J. Lenaerts.
 2020
  * XLI, The bearers of business letters in Roman Egypt, by P. Schubert.
 2021
  * XLII, Coptica fennica : catalog of the Coptic manuscripts from the Ilves collection exhibited at the National Archives of Finland (16 June-14 August 2020), by A. Marjanen, I. Miroshnikov, E. Salmenkivi, A.T.
 Mihálykó.
 2023
+ * XLIII, Christian inscriptions from Egypt and Nubia : a critical bulletin (2013-2022), by A. Delattre, J. Dijkstra and J. van der Vliet.
+2024

 ### <a id="Pap.Castr.">Pap.Castr.</a>
  = _Papyrologica Castroctaviana_.
 Barcelona 1967— .
 [PIB]